rizo/Logic.jl/README.md

 # Logic Framework in Julia

-Simple collection of utilities to express logil entities and perform basic operation with them.
+Simple collection of utilities to express logic entities and perform basic operation with them.

 ## Status